cmur2/language-fluentd/README.md

-# Fluentd Config File language support in Atom
+# Fluentd Configuration language support in Atom

-Adds basic syntax highlighting based on the [Sublime Text and TextMate package](https://github.com/adamchainz/fluentd.tmLanguage) to `fluent.conf` files in Atom.
+Adds basic syntax highlighting based on the [Sublime Text and TextMate package](https://github.com/adamchainz/fluentd.tmLanguage) with some improvements to `fluent.conf` files in Atom.

 ## License